Joiiiiiic/wallturbcam/README.md

 Once it is done (should be very very quick - one of the benefits of using Hugo and those alike), copy everything in the folder to `wallturbcam/public_html` on the SRCF server and the website should show in a few minutes.

+Note: SRCF has a server that you can ssh into, the folder can be found in it.
+It is something along the lines of `ssh crsid@shell.srcf.net`.
+Check SRCF documentation for details.

 Note: running `hugo server` also generates things in the `public` directory, but do not upload that to the website.